harshit-panthi/koss-task/README.md

 # Threadpool architecture
-Partly based on go runtime's M:P:N scheduler and implements work stealing
+Partly based on go runtime's M:N scheduler and implements work stealing

 # How the borrow checker and rust's type system are advantageous for safety